 The Bollingen Prize is awarded every two years; winners are selected by the judges without any application on the part of the poet or publisher.
 The Bollingen Prize judges and the Beinecke Library do not accept nominations or submissions for the Bollingen Prize.

 The Bollingen Prize for American Poetry and the Beinecke Rare Book and Manuscript Library gratefully acknowledge the copyright holders of the works featured on this website.
-Please direct questions and comments to: Secretary, Bollingen Prize.
+Please direct questions and comments to: Director, Bollingen Prize.